UltraTempest10/graphisurf/README.md

 ## Installation

-To install GraphiSurf, download the zip package and extract it to your preferred location on your computer.
+To install GraphiSurf, download all the files to your preferred location on your computer.
 You should have installed Python 3.7 and the following packages:

-- Flask
+`Flask`
-- Flask-HTTPAuth
+`Flask-HTTPAuth`
-- NumPy
+`NumPy`
-- TensorFlow(v2.2.0)
+`TensorFlow 2.2.0`
-- SciPy
+`SciPy`
-- Imageio
+`Imageio`
-- Protobuf(v3.19)
+`Protobuf 3.19`

 Command: